-It can be defined as the product of the component of the force in the direction of the displacement and the magnitude of this displacement.
+Work is the product of the component of the force in the direction of the displacement and the magnitude of this displacement.

-Mathematically, W = (F cos θ) d = F. d
+W = (F cos θ) d = F. d

-The SI unit of work is the joule (J), which is defined as the work done by a force of 1 Newton in moving an object through a distance of 1 metre in the direction of the force.
+The SI unit of work is the joule (J), which is defined as the work done by a force of 1 Newton in moving an object through a distance of 1 meter in the direction of the force.

-(Mass × acceleration due to gravity) × Displacement
+Work Done = (Mass × acceleration due to gravity) × Displacement

 = (25 × 9.8) × 2 J

 - Work, Energy, and Power

 - Introduction To Heat, Internal Energy And Work